SbeckfordCraig/Configure-Active-Directory/README.md

 now under domain profile, public profile, and private profile turn each of those firewalls off once you have them off click apply and OK.

-<h2>PLEASE REMEMBER YOU WILL NEVER TURN FIREWALL OFF FOR ANY REASON WHEN YOU WORKING FOR A COMPANY.<h2/>
+PLEASE REMEMBER YOU WILL NEVER TURN FIREWALL OFF FOR ANY REASON WHEN YOU WORKING FOR A COMPANY

-next we are going to change the client VM to point to or connect to DC-01 private up address
+Next we are going to to make some changes so that Client-01 can communicate with DC-01

-ok first you need to find the DC-01 private up address
+so make this happen we first need to find the DC-01 private up address

 ![image](https://github.com/user-attachments/assets/2cc8fb41-1955-40ae-b8bf-4dcef235c3bd)
  copy the private up address of the DC-01